RACECAR-GU/trafficgen/README.md

-You can also eavesdrop on the activities on the web fetcher via:
+You can also "eavesdrop" on the activities on the web fetcher via:

 `docker run --rm -it --network=container:beautiful_babbage ubuntu`